arduino/arduino-cloud-cli/README.md

 ### Additional info

 This tool follows a "quiet on success/verbose on error" behaviour.
-This means that when the execution of a command results in an error, such error is printed.
-On the other hand, when the command is successfully executed, there is no 'success' feedback on the output: the results of the command, if any, are directly printed without any other feedback informations.
+This means that when a command execution result is an error, such error is printed.
+On the other hand, when the command is successfully executed, there is no 'success' feedback on the output: the results of the command, if any, are directly printed without any other feedback.
 This strategy allows users to save the output of the command in a file.

-However, if the verbose flag `-v` is used, then the behaviour will change: the logs will always be printed out providing users with feedbacks on the execution of the command.
+However, if the verbose flag `-v` is used, then the behaviour will change: the logs will always be printed out, providing users with feedback on the execution of the command.

-As an example, let's take the `device create`command.
+As an example, let's take the `device create` command.
 We want to save the information of the newly created device in a file.
 So we simply lunch the command:

 `$ arduino-cloud-cli device create --name mydevice --format json > mydevice.json`

 The resulting mydevice.json will only contain device information in a json format.

 Another example: let's say that the execution of the previous command results in an error.
-In that case the json file will be empty and the terminal will print out the error.
-Now we want to execute again the command with the logs enabled, in order to understand the issue.
+In that case, the json file will be empty and the terminal will print out the error.
+Now we want to execute the command again with the logs enabled in order to understand the issue.
 So we execute the following:

 `$ arduino-cloud-cli device create --name mydevice -v`